Azersun Holding

 Azersun Holding MMC (Azerbaijani: Azərsun Holdinq MMC) is an Azerbaijani conglomerate that operates in the food production, retail, and farming sectors primarily in Azerbaijan but also in other CIS countries and the Middle East.
 Azersun is the largest food producer and exporter in Azerbaijan (with 28 food brands produced) and also engages in the trade of paper and packaging.

+The company does not publish information about its ownership, but Abdolbari Goozal is listed on the company's website as founder and owner.

 History

-Shortly after the Soviet Union collapse, the former socialist countries, including Azerbaijan have geared their economies towards integration into a free market economy.
+Shortly after the Soviet Union collapsed, the former socialist countries, including Azerbaijan, have geared their economies towards integration into a free market economy.
 Obsolete technologies and floundering industrial units, inherited from the system of centralized socialist economy, did not meet the requirements of the free market economy.
 Many of them had to close down due to changing market conditions, while the others could maintain only half of their production capacities.
 The transition process brought severe unemployment and recession climate in the country.
-Right up until 1993, Azerbaijan had practically no enterprises operating in the food manufacturing industry.
-Around this time the government laid down a new policy of privatization of industrial units.
+Right until 1993, Azerbaijan had practically no enterprises operating in the food manufacturing industry.
+Around this time, the government laid down a new policy of privatization of industrial units.
 The influx of foreign investment, drawn in the country's economy, saw a sudden increase in the early 90s.
 Mr. Abdolbari Goozal happened to be among those foreign businessmen interested in investing in Azerbaijan.
-Shortly after his first visit to Azerbaijan he opened his first local branch office in Azerbaijan.
+Shortly after his first visit to Azerbaijan, he opened his first local branch office in Azerbaijan.
 As a result of successful activities, this office later expanded into a leading group of companies in the food sector.
-Azersun Holding has been the first foreign private company in Azerbaijan's food industry to incorporate several enterprises under its control pioneering the concept of a group of companies in the country.
+Azersun Holding has been the first foreign private company in Azerbaijan's food industry to incorporate several enterprises under its control, pioneering the concept of a group of companies in the country.
 In 1996, they established their trading company in Dubai.